-If you are unable to find the service, please do write to us.
+If you are unable to find the service or a gynaecologists, please do WhatsApp us at +918861713567

 With four lovely performers and three speakers, Hidden Pockets and Krantikalli for #Sep28 campaign took this initiative to bring young people together and talk about Women’s Health and the City.
 The best part was that we had a gynecologist with us as a speaker.
 Dr. Suchitra is a medical officer for Family planning Association of India at the Delhi branch.
 Having a gynecologist among us made the audience very excited.
 The youngest in the crowd was a 16 years old performer.